kevinz/resume/resume.md

     Developer and System Architect, March 2007 - June 2010

-    -   Co-designed and implemented distributed and Service-oriented system infrastructure.
+    -   Co-designed and implemented distributed and Service-oriented system infrastructure,in Java.
-    -   Extended Spring,implemented a framework work with the low level infrastructure, and provide simple and clear high level API for other programmers.
+    -   Extended Spring,implemented a framework work with the low level infrastructure, and provide simple and clear high level API for other programmers,in Java.
     -   Designed and implemented artifact construction and deployment standard based on Apache Maven.
     -   System Performance optimization,mainly about Linux and jvm.
     -   Lead troubleshooting team fighting for emergency issues and bugs.